recart/career/test-assignments/business-inteligence-assignment.md

 ### Something to think about

-How would you build up a general enough ETL system to move customer data into a data warehouse where our product managers can use to to analyse the usage of our features?
+How would you build up a general enough ETL system to move customer data into a data warehouse that our product managers can use to analyze the usage of our features?